osaaru/jeuchre.org/devops/README.md

 GITHUB_REPO - can be used to override the github repo name.
 Defaults to `jeuchre.org` HOSTED_ZONE_ID - the id of the hosted zone created as part of the one-time setup.
 SECRET_NAME - can be used to override the name of secret used by this CDK app.
 Defaults to `jeuchre/org`

+# TODOs

+- Was it a good idea to use yarn workspaces?
+It means the stack synths load more node modules than they need and the site build loads more node modules than it needs.
+Maybe We keep them separate but keep all the linting stuff in the root package?